-Dozens of Chinese coming towards you in bicycle.
+Dozens of Chinese coming towards you on bicycles.
 The question is: Where do they come from?
 But most of all what do they do here in the north of Italy in the region of Piemonte?

-All started around the second part of the nineties.
-The rapid and increasing demand of manpower to be used for the extraction and processing of the local “grey gold”, Luserna stone*, becomes an attractive factor for the massive number of Chinese immigrants that start to arrive, many of them illegally, in this part of Italy.
+It all started around the second part of the nineties.
+The rapid and increasing demand for manpower to be used for the extraction and processing of the local “grey gold”, Luserna stone*, becomes an attractive factor for the massive number of Chinese immigrants that start to arrive, many of them illegally, in this part of Italy.

-We enter a warehouse and surrounded by deafening noise and clouds of white dust we encounter a worker, that after taking off his gloves, mask and cap introduces himself.
-His name is Yuguo, a Chinese immigrant, 45 years old, arrived at Berge in 1998, when work in this part of Italy was guaranteed and the Turco-Napolitano law gave immigrants the possibility to get regularized.
-Yuguo’s choice had been the same as many other Chinese immigrants, in fact at today the percentage of Chinese citizens in the two towns of the Cuneo district amounts at about the 10% of the overall population.
+We enter a warehouse and surrounded by deafening noise and clouds of white dust we encounter a worker, after taking off his gloves, mask and cap introduce himself.
+His name is Yuguo, a Chinese immigrant, 45 years old, who arrived at Berge in 1998, when working in this part of Italy was guaranteed and the Turco-Napolitano law gave immigrants the possibility to get regularized.
+Yuguo’s choice had been the same as many other Chinese immigrants, in fact, today the percentage of Chinese citizens in the two towns of the Cuneo district amounts to about 10% of the overall population.
 Very hard to find such a high percentage in other parts of Italy.

-This is a completely different situation considering the various historical known places of the Chinese immigration in Italy, such as Prato or Milan, where the Chinese immigrants have become entrepreneurs and have expanded especially in the textile industry.
-On one side it has been a hard choice do to the difficulties of the work itself, but on the other side it has given them a major economic stability compared to the ones that have decided to work on their own.
+This is a completely different situation considering the various historically known places of Chinese immigration in Italy, such as Prato or Milan, where the Chinese immigrants have become entrepreneurs and have expanded especially in the textile industry.
+On one side it has been a hard choice due to the difficulties of the work itself, but on the other side, it has given them major economic stability compared to the ones that have decided to work on their own.

 The question at this point is obvious “who was the first Chinese to arrive in this part of the region?”.

 We met him at the market, his name is Lunquiao, better known as Franco.